alhog/ExoticCircuitry/README.md

 8. **Modular Smart Contracts**: Implements smart contracts as modular circuits, enabling upgradability, composability, and decentralized governance, ensuring the ecosystem's adaptability and future-proofing.

-By incorporating modular and composable circuits, the Exotic Basket project can achieve greater flexibility, customization, and scalability, empowering users and stakeholders to tailor the ecosystem to their specific needs and preferences.
-This modular approach would also facilitate the integration of emerging technologies, algorithms, and innovations, ensuring the project's long-term sustainability and adaptability within the rapidly evolving decentralized landscape.
 ```
                           ┌────────────────────────┐
                           │                        │